-The Netherlands has good quality health care.
-Some important things to know:
+The Netherlands has a good health care system.
+Here are some important things to know:

-Family doctors treat patients for non-surgical problems, and many also perform minor surgical procedures.
-They can answer most general health questions, and serve as a link with other medical services.
-On their referral, you can visit a specialist, whom you can choose, provided your insurance company has an agreement with that specialist.
-(If not, you will have to pay for it yourself.)
+The family doctor treats patients for non-surgical problems, and many also perform minor surgical procedures.
+They can answer most general health questions and serve as a link with other medical services.

-Register with a doctor once you know where you will be living.
-Finding a doctor can be difficult because many doctors have a waiting list.
+Register with a family doctor once you know where you will be living.
+Note that many doctors have a waiting list.
 You are entitled to an orientation consultation before deciding which practice you would like to join.

-Antibiotics and other medications are prescribed with great reserve.
-This has resulted in a very low incidence of antibiotic resistant infections.
+Antibiotics and other medications are prescribed with great reserve, which has resulted in a low incidence of antibiotic resistant infections.

 Tests are not done automatically and annual check-ups are only part of the basic service when necessary.
 Private clinics offer this service, but they are expensive and are not covered by Dutch insurers.